karthi05-kk/web-vuln-scanner/README.md

 ## ℹ️ Limitations & Scope

-- **Passive Testing Only** - Does not modify target files or databases
+- **Active Testing** - Sends real payloads to the target; this is intrusive, not passive, testing
-- **GET and POST** - Scans URL query parameters automatically, and POST body fields when supplied via `--post-data` (headers are still not tested)
+- **GET and POST** - Discovers both automatically via URL parsing and HTML form parsing (headers and cookies themselves are not fuzzed)
-- **Response Analysis** - Relies on response indicators and response timing (may have false positives/negatives)
+- **Response Analysis** - Relies on response indicator strings, diffed against a baseline (may still have false positives/negatives)
 - **Rate Limiting** - Does not handle aggressive rate limiting
-- **Authentication** - Supported via `--cookie` for session-gated targets.
-No login-flow automation — you must log in manually and pass the session cookie
+- **Authentication** - Auto-login works for standard HTML login forms (like DVWA's); it does not handle multi-factor auth, OAuth flows, or JavaScript-rendered login forms
 - **HTTPS Only** - Works with both HTTP and HTTPS

 **Not Tested:**
 - SQL Injection, XSS, CSRF (separate tools recommended)
-- Out-of-band (DNS/HTTP callback) blind detection — time-based blind Command Injection is covered, but OOB channels are not implemented
+- Out-of-band (DNS/HTTP callback) or time-based blind detection
-- Advanced WAF/filter bypass techniques
+- Advanced WAF/filter bypass techniques (e.g. DVWA Medium/High security levels)

 ---